Home

 • Permanent Part-Time Work: Ongoing part-time employment.

-Impact of COVID-19 on WFH Policies
+Impact of COVID-19 on Work From Home Policies

 The COVID-19 pandemic accelerated the adoption of WFH in Singapore.
 The government implemented temporary measures, making WFH the default for many roles.